-The code offense Failure to Pay Full Time and Attention is available in many jurisdictions, such as Fairfax County, the Town of Vienna, Loudoun County, the City of Fairfax, and Arlington County.
+The code offense Failure to Pay Full Time and Attention is available in many jurisdictions, such as Fairfax County, the Town of Vienna, Loudoun County, Spotsylvania County, the City of Fairfax, and Arlington County.
 Experienced attorneys know that clients are generally best helped by getting the Speeding charge dismissed or reduced to this traffic infraction.
 You may review the case results page of this website to see how often the law office amends charges to this code section.

 However, there is one jurisdiction which makes Failure to Pay Full Time and Attention a misdemeanor: Arlington County.
 It is a bad idea to amend Speeding charges or traffic infractions in Arlington County to Failure to Pay Full Time and Attention.
 It makes the conviction a criminal offense.
 The offense in Arlington is actually punishable by a fine and up to ten days in jail!
-It is a better strategy to seek reduction of the Speeding charge to Defective Equipment (a traffic infraction) in Arlington.
+It is a better strategy to seek reduction of the Speeding charge to Defective Equipment or Sleeping on a Shoulder (traffic infractions) in Arlington.

-If the attorney you hire does not know the code sections well in the jurisdiction of your case, he or she is stepping into a minefield.
+The lawyer you hire needs to know this information to effectively defend you in court.
 Make sure the lawyer you retain has the practical experience and knowledge of the law needed to obtain the best result.
 Inadequate preparation or lawyer incompetence may harm your driving record in the long run.

 Calibration Defenses Related to Speeding Charges